journey-js/journey/dist-setup.md

 Our jQuery script that was served from our local server in development, will be served from a CDN in production.
 Neat right?

 ## <a id="dist.js"></a>dist.js
-We will use two separate Node scripts for our project, one to run a development environment, *dev.js*, and one to create a distribution with, *dist.js*.
+We will use two separate build scripts for our project, one to start a development environment, *dev.js*, and one to create a distribution with, *dist.js*.
 You can combine these two scripts into one if you like.

 *dist.js* is the script we use to create a production ready distribution of our application.